Nexiauk/fableseed_stories/README.md

 *No errors or warnings to show.*<br>
 Initial errors were as follows:
 * Bad value for height and width on img elements.
 Removed px.
 * Unclosed Div - this was the div containing the edit profile button.
+Fixed it.
 ---

 **edit-profile.html**<br>